pairofdocs/d2-drop-simulator/README.md

 ## Diablo 2 / D2R Bossq and Monster Drop Simulator ![Pyinstaller workflow](https://github.com/pairofdocs/d2-drop-simulator/actions/workflows/main.yaml/badge.svg)

-The drop simulator uses item type, quality generating functions and data files from D2 (TreasureClassEx.txt, ItemRatio.txt, ...) to reproduce the game's random loot drop mechanic.
-Quest bosses and other units (cows, ...) are available.
+The drop simulator uses item type and quality generating functions and data files from D2 (TreasureClassEx.txt, ItemRatio.txt, ...) to reproduce the game's random loot drop mechanic.
+Quest bosses and other units like Cows, Countess, Council are available.
-The code is open source and available [here](https://github.com/pairofdocs/d2-drop-simulator/blob/master/dropsim.py)
+- The code is open source and available [here](https://github.com/search?q=repo%3Apairofdocs%2Fd2-drop-simulator+language%3APython&type=Code)
-The app is: `dropsim.exe`
+- To play, download the zip [here](https://github.com/pairofdocs/d2-drop-simulator/archive/refs/heads/master.zip) extract and double click `dropsim.exe`
-To play, download the zip [here](https://github.com/pairofdocs/d2-drop-simulator/archive/refs/heads/master.zip) and double click `dropsim.exe`
+- Note: Windows will complain that the app is not signed by a verified source the first time it's launched.
+I click on "Show more" then "Run anyway"

 ![App window with andy](./img/andyq_drop_bckgrd.jpg)